JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/configuration.md

 - `rounding`: control the rounding type.
 - `power`: control the implementation used for the interval power operation, that is, the computation of `x^n` where `x` is an interval and `n` is a number.
 The choice of power implementation has implications for both performance and accuracy.
 - `matmul`: control the matrix multiplication algorithm.
+- `nthreads`: control the number of threads used by the `:fast` matrix multiplication algorithm.

 ```@repl
 using IntervalArithmetic